ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Before performing the binary comparison, a Verifier SHOULD convert both fields into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}}.

-If any ACS entry `element-id` does not have a corresponding `element-id` in the ACS entry then the element map does not match.
+If any condition ECT entry `element-id` does not have a corresponding `element-id` in the ACS entry then the element map does not match.

-If any ACS entry has multiple corresponding `element-id`s then the element map does not match.
+If any condition ECT entry has multiple corresponding `element-id`s then the element map does not match.

 Second, a Verifier SHALL compare the `element-claims` field within the condition ECT `element-list` and the corresponding field from the ACS entry (see {{sec-compare-mvm}}).

 ### Measurement values map map Comparison {#sec-compare-mvm}

 A Verifier SHALL iterate over the codepoints which are present in the condition ECT element's `measurement-values-map`.
-Each of the codepoints present in the condition ECT is compared against the same codepoint in the candidate entry.
+Each of the codepoints present in the condition ECT `measurement-values-map` is compared against the same codepoint in the candidate entry `measurement-values-map`.

 If any codepoint present in the condition ECT `measurement-values-map` does not have a corresponding codepoint within the candidate entry `measurement-values-map` then Verifier SHALL remove that candidate entry from the candidate entries array.